 The Secret Behind One-Way Mirror

 To bust this myth, one-way mirrors aren't really mirrors at all.
 Instead, they're just insulated windows with a highly reflective coating or window film, combined with altered room lighting.
 Essentially, here's what happens: The glass is made to be reflective on one side, then brightly lighting one side of the glass, and darkening the other side of it.
-It typically involves brightly lighting one side of the glass and darkening the other side of it.
 People on the side of the glass that's well lit will see nothing but their reflection due to this ambient light differential.
 But people on the darkened side will be able to see through it to the other side because there's a lack of light that's allowed to transmit through the glass material.
 This allows the likes of law enforcement, office management, CEOs and anyone else to study, spy, or remain anonymous on the darkened of the glass.

 Now if the darkened room suddenly became very bright or if the well-lit room became darker, then the "mirror" effect would cease to exist and it would operate as a window.